EYELASH CURLER

 will this work on hooded eyes?

-how do i know which size to get, the 18R or the 20R?
+how do i know which size to pick, the 18R or the 20R?

-community members with smaller, more curved, or monolid eyes tend to prefer the 18R, while those with flatter, wider, or larger eyes lean toward the 20R. about 15% of community members purchased both to compare. if your current curler feels too flat and misses corners, the 18R is a good starting point. if it feels too curved and pinches, try the 20R.
+community members generally find the 18R works better for smaller, more curved, or deep-set eyes while the 20R suits wider, flatter, or larger eye shapes. around 15% of community members purchased both to compare. if your current curler feels too flat and misses corner lashes, the 18R may be a better match. if it feels too curved and pinches, try the 20R.